-yourself with the safety arrangements of any third-party you are visiting.
+We are responsible for your safety while you are on university business.
+You must inform your line manager or supervisor, in advance, if you are working off-site.
+You must familiarise yourself with the safety arrangements of any third-party you are visiting.
 If you do not feel that safety is managed properly you must make this known and if appropriate steps are not taken then stop the visit.
-Consult your Line Manager/student supervisor to determine whether a Risk Assessment is required.
+Consult Line Manager to determine whether a Risk Assessment is required.